-Frequently Asked Questions concerning other related topics will be provided soon.
-Please check back at a later time to see new details and information.
+Frequently Asked Questions concerning other related topics will be provided as needed.

 When does the clerk's office issue marriage licenses?

 Marriage licenses are issued Monday-Friday, 8:00AM-5:00PM.
 All applicants must be present and together when marriage license is issued.
 A Power of Attorney is not acceptable under any circumstances for issuance of a marriage license.

 The fee for a marriage license is $60.00, cash or credit card (no checks).
 No refunds will be issued.
 For credit card transactions, an additional transaction fee ($3.55 as of September 2017) per marriage license is charged by our credit card processing vendor.

 How old do I have to be to get a marriage license?